-Over 200 Greater Sacramento employers responded to the survey, which yielded a rich set of data that is highlighted in this report.
-Eight energy efficiency occupations that are most relevant to community colleges were the focus of the employer survey.

-Employers in the energy efficiency sector are projected to increase employment substantially over the next three years, creating several thousand jobs with an energy efficiency focus.
-Many of these new jobs will be created to weatherize and retrofit homes and buildings, which is being fueled in part by the hundreds of millions of dollars coming to California and the Greater Sacramento Region from the American Recovery and Reinvestment Act of 2009.
+Over 100 Northern Inland employers responded to the survey, which yielded a rich set of data that is highlighted in this report.
+Employers in the energy efficiency sector are projected to increase employment substantially over the next three years, creating several hundred jobs with an energy efficiency focus.
+Many of these new jobs will be created to weatherize and retrofit homes and buildings, which is being fueled in part by the hundreds of millions of dollars coming to California from the American Recovery and Reinvestment Act of 2009.